Conditions allow you to define the process flow dependent on the evaluation of certain expressions.

 |after||After all the iterations ended, the following process will be executed.|

-The iterator selection helper can be called by opening the mapping dialog on the right side.
-The mapping dialog can also be opened by double-clicking the shape.
+The iterator selection helper can be called by opening the mapping area on the right side.
+The mapping area can also be opened by double-clicking the shape.

-Drag and drop the parameter to the drawing area in the center.
+Drag and drop the parameter into the mapping area.
 You can select the collection to be iterated by double-clicking on the parameter.

 The Mapping dialog is aware of its type and only offers collection variables that are defined in the application.